cfpb/development/guides/unittesting-django-wagtail.md

 ### Choosing a `TestCase` base class

-When writing unit tests for code in cfgov-refresh there are multiple possible test case base classes that can be used.
+When writing unit tests for code in consumerfinance.gov there are multiple possible test case base classes that can be used.

 - [`unittest.TestCase`](https://docs.python.org/3.6/library/unittest.html#unittest.TestCase): For testing Python code that does not interact with Django or Wagtail.
 This class provides all the base Python unit test assertions, such as: